Contemplative Pedagogies at The University of Melbourne

 The integration of these practices into teaching, when well-planned and suited to the local context, has the potential to deepen student engagement with curriculum, facilitate rich experiential learning, and support student belonging and wellbeing.
 They can also support communicative and social aspects of learning, such as deep listening, empathy, and conflict management.
 In addition to benefiting students, contemplative pedagogies can also bring a greater sense of meaningfulness and purpose to educators’ work.

-If you want to learn more about contemplative pedagogies, get involved in our educator network, or express interest in upcoming professional development and training opportunities relating to contemplative pedagogies, please contact the project lead, Dr Christopher T. McCaw.
+To learn more about contemplative pedagogies, get involved in our educator network, or express interest in upcoming professional development and training opportunities relating to contemplative pedagogies, please contact the project lead, Dr Christopher T. McCaw.

 University of Melbourne contributors

-• Dr Cullan Joyce (Insight Fellow, Contemplative Studies Centre)
+- Dr Cullan Joyce, Insight Fellow, Contemplative Studies Centre

-• Dr Vardhi Binay (Faculty of Business and Economics)
+- Dr Vardhi Binay, Faculty of Business and Economics